CiscoDevNet/terraform-release-skeleton/README.md

 3. Create GPG signing keys and securely share the public key with CiscoDevNet admin (most likely a Developer Advocate (DA));
 4. Add the appropriate GoReleaser files (can be found in this repository and [here](https://github.com/hashicorp/terraform-provider-scaffolding);
 5. Notify the CiscoDevNet admin you are working for, after which it can be published to the Terraform Registry;
 6. Share the Terraform Provider with the world!
 Have you created DevNet Learning Labs already?
 What about a Cisco Developer blog post?
+Contact your DA for more information about this!

 ## Included or Required Files